God Sent Something Better

 Thank you for supporting her work and making this lifelong dream, of publishing a book, come true.

 She is in the process of writing two additional books called Something Better Meets Sailor and Monty’s Funny Farm.
-They should be for sale by summer of 2023.
+They should be for sale in 2024.